warren-bank/moz-rewrite/README.md

     * this cost is farther reduced by using a strategy that counts the number of functions within the rules array data set during its validation.
     * if there are no functions, then there's no need to create the contextual variables that would normally be available (in scope) to functions;
     * when it's appropriate to do so, eliminating this step makes the performance cost (of processing the corresponding rules array data set) extremely low.

+## Security Considerations / Vectors of Attack:

+  * In order for a blackhat (nefarious individual) to exploit [this addon](https://github.com/warren-bank/moz-rewrite), the following would need to occur:
+    1. install the addon
+    2. gain access to and modify some browser preferences
+    3. save a (javascript) file to a known path on the file system

+  * If a blackhat were to accomplish these "3 steps", among other things&hellip; they would be capable of the following:
+    * forward a message back to themself (into the cloud) that contains:
+      * a record of all requested domains along with their associated cookies
+      * contents of files that are accessible from the file system
+    * add/edit/delete files that are accessible from the file system

+  * Pretty scary stuff&hellip; can this really happen?
+    * first I need to say upfront that I'm _**NO SECURITY EXPERT**_&hellip;<br>
+      please take anything I say here as my own personal opinions, and nothing more.
+    * I can only see two ways that these "3 steps" could all occur:
+      1. evil addon:
+         * you intentionally install this (good) addon [step 1], since this step cannot be done silently
+         * you also intentionally install a different (bad) addon, which would be able to accomplish [steps 2-3]
+      2. evil roommate:
+         * if another person were able to:
+           * log onto your computer
+           * load Firefox using your profile<br>
+            <sub>( Firefox [supports multiple user profiles](https://support.mozilla.org/en-US/kb/profile-manager-create-and-remove-firefox-profiles), but [doesn't natively support password protecting access to using them](https://support.mozilla.org/en-US/questions/807379) )</sub>

+           then this person would be free to configure your environment in a way that allows them to spy. (ie: all "3 steps")

+## A fork that isn't a fork&hellip;
+##### a spoon, maybe?

+This [spoon](https://github.com/warren-bank/moz-rewrite-amo) is for [AMO](https://addons.mozilla.org/en-US/firefox/addon/rewrite-http-headers/), as well as a specific subset of users.

+  * I made a [one-off fork](https://github.com/warren-bank/moz-rewrite-amo) (from [v1.01](https://github.com/warren-bank/moz-rewrite/tree/v1.01)) that is __so__ intentionally crippled that it doesn't even belong in this repo.
+  * The reason behind doing so was the desire to host a version on [AMO](https://addons.mozilla.org/en-US/firefox/addon/rewrite-http-headers/).
+  * The coding methodology that makes this tool so very powerful is, fundamentally, the strategic usage of the javascript `eval` statement.
+  * AMO doesn't accept/host addons that include `eval` for their own reasons, which are grounded in security concerns&hellip; including those discussed above.
+  * A subset of (less technical) users would probably never make use of any advanced scripting features.
+    This group would likely prefer a version that doesn't expose them to __any__ possible security risk.

 ## License
   > [GPLv2](http://www.gnu.org/licenses/gpl-2.0.txt)